mpaauw/splatify/README.md

 # splatify
-A small project that demonstrates the Splatify API, built using AngularJS and C#.
+A small project that demonstrates the Spotify API, built using AngularJS and C#.

 Current live build can be found here: http://splatify.apphb.com/